iSeekplant/Developer-Test/README.md

 The full documentation for TheBookingButton rates API can be found at https://help.thebookingbutton.com/hc/en-us/articles/203326314-TheBookingButton-Rates-API

-For the sake of this exercise use the channel code `bbdemo` when retrieving rates.
+For the sake of this exercise use the channel code `camhotsyddirect` when retrieving rates.
 The region for this property is APAC.
+This is a real-life property so will have ever-changing rate and availability information.

 Your solution must:
 * Display the best **available** rate for each room type over the coming 21 days